 - Set the id property to the ID of the resource to be updated.

 - Set the value for the required properties of the resource by using the corresponding property name.
 The result is a resource object.
 Note: These values are set locally on the client.
-The values are not reflected on the appliance till the object is uploaded.
+The values are not reflected on the appliance until the object is uploaded.

 - Upload the resource object to the appliance, using the update() method.